using the keyboard instead of a mouse

 Changing the text size

-In Internet Explorer, go to View > Text size and select your desired text size setting, for example, larger or smaller.
+- In Internet Explorer, press the Alt key to bring up the menu, click on View > Text size and select the text size you want.

 Changing your computer screen settings